pungotoken/explorer-notarized/Notes.md

 After the goal is reached, copy all the changed files and save them in a place so that they can be fetched to patch every new installation.

 This works until it doesn't.
 It didn't work when I was modifying the angular controllers in the insight-ui part.
 That's because it uses minified files as the source and I was tweaking in the src folder.
-To make it work, fo to insight-ui directory
+To make it work, go to insight-ui directory

 Execute: